-The ESG database assesses investment fund units taking into account the investments within the target fund, in accordance with the Climate and Transition Risk Assessment, Norm Assessment, UN Global Compact Assessment, ESG Quality Assessment and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding incendiary bombs containing white phosphorus).
+The ESG database assesses investment fund units taking into account the investments within the target funds in accordance with the Climate and Transition Risk Assessment, Norm Assessment, and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding nuclear weapons, depleted uranium weapons or uranium munitions).
 Target funds may invest in investments that are not compliant with the defined ESG minimum standards for issuers.

 Derivatives are not used to attain the environmental and social characteristics promoted by the master fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
 However, derivatives on individual issuers may be acquired for the master fund if, and only if, the issuers of the underlyings fulfill the ESG assessment methodology.
 The ESG assessment methodology is not used for bank balances.